 disaster economic loss by [a given percentage in function of number of hazardous events]

-by 20[xx]; reduce disaster damage to health and educational facilities by [a given percentage in function of number of hazardous events] by 20[xx]; and increase number of countries with national and local strategies by [a given percentage] by 20[xx].
+by 20[xx]; reduce disaster damage to critical infrastructure and vital societal function such as health and educational facilities by [a given percentage in function of number of hazardous events] by 20[xx]; and increase number of countries with national and local disaster risk reduction strategies by [a given percentage] by 20[xx].

 14. The present framework applies to the risk of small scale and large scale, frequent